Testing and Debugging Consent

 This is helpful to see if airgap.js is holding a request in quarantine, causing something to not load on your site.

 Using the console is helpful to understand issues that arise when first setting up the consent manager.
-Below are some errors commonly encountered when getting started with the airgap.js script.
+The guide features common console errors and troubleshooting steps if airgap.js does not seem to behave as expected.

 Before going live with the consent manager in production, it's a good idea to thoroughly test the implementation.
 It's recommend to test the consent experience for each privacy regime (including the default when there is no privacy regime detected for a user) to confirm the experience with the consent banner is as expected.
 It's also helpful to view as many pages on the site as possible to ensure that essential functionality needed for the site is being allowed through by the consent manager.